 The following directives affect response caching as described below.

-• private: Netlify’s cache is a shared cache, so using private means we don’t cache the response at the edge and can’t reuse it for multiple clients.
+private: Netlify’s cache is a shared cache, so using private means we don’t cache the response in our network and can’t reuse it for multiple clients.
 However, the response will be cached in the local cache for each client.

 Stale while revalidate is a caching pattern that allows the cache to keep serving a stale object out of the cache while the object is revalidated in the background.
 This can be impactful for implementing API caching or patterns like incremental static regeneration (ISR).